-CONDITIONS PRECEDENT TO THE ISSUANCE OF ANY BUILDING PERMIT
+CONDITIONS PRECEDENT TO THE ISSUANCE OF BUILDING PERMITS

-- 75. No building permit shall be issued by the City pursuant to this Special Permit/Site Plan Approval until the Petitioner has: - a.
-Recorded a certified copy of this Council Order with the Registry of Deeds for the Southern District of Middlesex County. - b.
-Filed a copy of such recorded Council Order with the City Clerk, the Department of Inspectional Services, and the Department of Planning and Development. - c.
-Submitted a copy of its executed amended lease with the MBTA to the Department of Planning and Development and the Law Department and/or provided its permission for the MBTA to produce the document to the City.
+- 87. No building permit (other than a demolition permit) shall be issued by the City pursuant to this Special Permit/Site Plan Approval unless all applicable terms and conditions have been complied with and the Petitioner has: - a.
+Recorded a certified copy of this Special Permit/Site Plan Approval at the Middlesex South Registry of Deeds and filed proof of such recording with the City Clerk, the Inspectional Services Department, and the Department of Planning and Development.